 - If your skin never "tans"

 - If you have used (or are currently using) tanning beds

 - If you live close to the equator or at a high-elevation

 - If you already have 50 or more "ordinary" moles, this increases your melanoma risk.

 - If you have one or more "unusual" moles (moles that fit any of the ABCDE's of skin cancer—more on that next), this increases your melanoma risk.

-It's important to note that even if you don't meet any of these qualities, anyone can develop moles and/or skin cancer.
+It's important to note that even if you don't meet any of these qualities, anyone may develop moles and/or skin cancer.
 No matter your inherent risk factor, you should be staying out of the sun as much as possible and wearing sunscreen every single day.